Bamyan: History

 The Hephthalites conquered Bamyan in the 5th century.
 After their Khanate was destroyed by the Sassanids and Turks in 565, Bamyan became the capital of the small Kushano-Hephthalite kingdom until 870, when it was conquered by the Saffarids.
 Favoured by its location on one of the main trade routes from the West to China and India, the valley was of great strategic importance.
 It became a stop for trade caravans, a well-known artistic site and was also a major Buddhist center for centuries.
 It later fell to the Ghaznavids in the 11th century.
-Bamiyan was Islamized under the reign of Sultan Mahmud.
+Bamyan was Islamized under the reign of Sultan Mahmud.
 This was around the time of the first millennium AD.
-At that time, the center of the city of Bamiyan was moved from the northwest of the valley, where the cliff with the Buddha statues is located, further to the southeast.
+At that time, the center of the city of Bamyan was moved from the northwest of the valley, where the cliff with the Buddha statues is located, further to the southeast.
 Some of the fortifications in the valley also date from this period.
-During the Ghurids rule, Bamiyan was the capital of a large kingdom for about 60 years, namely from 1155 to 1212, which stretched north to the Oxus River (today's Amu Darya).
+During the Ghurids rule, Bamyan was the capital of a large kingdom for about 60 years, namely from 1155 to 1212, which stretched north to the Oxus River (today's Amu Darya).
 In 1221 the city and its population were said to be completely wiped out by Genghis Khan during the siege of Bamyan.
 It is claimed that he was taking revenge for his slain grandson.
-Bamiyan was unable to recover from this event for a long time.
+Bamyan was unable to recover from this event for a long time.
 Even decades later, the city was still devastated, according to a report by a Persian historian.
 Several decades passed before a town appeared in the valley again, but it could only acquire regional importance.
 The Qarlughids established their capital in the city soon thereafter.
 There is some evidence that Bamyan was somewhat populated and reconstructed during the Timurid period in the 15th century.